hughobrien/zfs-remote-mirror/README.md

 Upkeep
 -----

 From time to time connect into the remote system and check the system logs and messages for anything suspicious.
-Also consider updating any installed packages and keeping up to date with the STABLE branch. *pkg* and *freebsd-update* make this easy.
+Also consider updating any installed packages and keeping up to date with errata patches. *pkg* and *freebsd-update* make this easy.

 	root@knox# less +G /var/log/messages
 	root@knox# pkg upgrade